Edesa Biotech

 Post in 2022

-Heron Therapeutics is a biotechnology company dedicated to developing innovative treatments for unmet medical needs, primarily in the area of nausea and pain management.
-Utilizing its proprietary Biochronomer drug delivery technology, the company provides sustained therapeutic levels of short-acting pharmacological agents with a single administration over several days.
-Heron's product offerings include SUSTOL, an extended-release injection designed to prevent nausea and vomiting associated with certain chemotherapy regimens, and CINVANTI, an intravenous formulation for managing nausea linked to highly emetogenic chemotherapy.
-The company is also advancing investigational products such as HTX-011, a dual-acting combination of bupivacaine and meloxicam currently in Phase III trials for pain management, and HTX-034 for postoperative pain.
-Founded in 1983 and headquartered in San Diego, California, Heron Therapeutics was previously known as A.P.
+Heron Therapeutics, Inc. is a biotechnology company based in San Diego, California, that focuses on developing innovative treatments to address unmet medical needs.
+The company utilizes its proprietary Biochronomer drug delivery technology, which enables sustained release of therapeutic agents over days to weeks with a single administration.
+Heron's product portfolio includes SUSTOL, an extended-release injection for preventing nausea and vomiting associated with chemotherapy, and CINVANTI, an intravenous formulation for similar indications.
+Additionally, the company is advancing HTX-011, a dual-acting combination of bupivacaine and meloxicam, currently in Phase III clinical trials for pain management, and HTX-034, aimed at postoperative pain relief.
+Founded in 1983, Heron Therapeutics was previously known as A.P.
 Pharma, Inc. before rebranding in 2014.

 Arch Oncology